pydantic/pydantic/docs/usage/exporting_models.md

 Of course, the same can be done at any depth level.

 Special care must be taken when including or excluding fields from a list or tuple of submodels or dictionaries.
-In this scenario, `dict` and related methods expect integer keys for element-wise inclusion or exclusion.
+In this scenario, `model_dump` and related methods expect integer keys for element-wise inclusion or exclusion.
 To exclude a field from **every** member of a list or tuple, the dictionary key `'__all__'` can be used as follows:

 ```py